bgl761915-debug/Weather-app/README.md

 ---

-Enjoy your animated, modern, no‑login weather app! 🌤️
+Enjoy your modern, no‑login weather app! 🌤️